cvazquezlos/TestLogAnalyzer/README.md

 ![Home](https://github.com/cvazquezlos/LOGANALYZER/blob/master/resources/media/README/version1.png)

 ## Getting started with Spring Logs Generator
 Ensure `JAVA_HOME` environment variable is se and points to your JDK installation directory.
-Follo these steps:
+Follow these steps:
 1. Go to Apache Maven Project [download](https://maven.apache.org/download.cgi) page and download the Binary tar.gz archive.
 2. Extract it to the directory you wish to install Maven.
 The best way to do it is inside Program Files directory.
 3. Set the environment variables: `M2_HOME=C:\Program Files\apache-maven-version`, `M2=%M2_HOME%\bin`.